Tell Me About Acupuncture

 Chinese and Western medicine compliment each other and can be integrated to offer optimal health care.
 In cases where medical circumstances can be dealt with more effectively by Western medicine, your acupuncturist will recommend that you contact a physician.

-Q: What should I do to prepare for my appointment?
+What should I do to prepare for my appointment?

 - Eat a light meal an hour or two before your appointment.
 You want your body to have energy to work with.